Shaon-Biswas/VisualSorting/README.md

 The relatively faster algorithms like Merge Sort, etc. have been delayed so that they could be properly visualized.

 How to run:-
 First of all you need to setup graphics.h in your vs code.
-You can see how to setup graphics.h from the bellow link.
+You can watch how to setup graphics.h from the bellow link.
 --> https://youtu.be/QMom7QbX7IM?si=7DoG_XxzsMIYCB8k
 And download graphics.h from the bellow link.
 --> https://github.com/kumarbaberwal/Solution-to-graphics.h